GoogleCloudPlatform/cloud-sql-proxy/README.md

 Note: `-instances` and `-instances_metadata` may be used at the same time but are not compatible with the `-fuse` flag.

+cloud_sql_proxy takes a few arguments to configure authentication:

+1. `credential_file` flag
+2. `token` flag
+3. Service account key at path stored in `GOOGLE_APPLICATION_CREDENTIALS`
+4. gcloud _user_ credentials (set from `gcloud auth login`)
+5. Default Application Credentials via goauth:

+   1. `GOOGLE_APPLICATION_CREDENTIALS` (again)
+   2. gcloud _application default_ credentials (set from ` gcloud auth application-default login`)
+   3. appengine.AccessToken (for App Engine Go < =1.9)
+   4. GCE/GAE metadata credentials

-By default, the proxy will authenticate under the default service account of the Compute Engine VM it is running on.
-Therefore, the VM must have at least the sqlservice.admin API scope ("https://www.googleapis.com/auth/sqlservice.admin") and the associated project must have the SQL Admin API enabled.
+When the proxy authenticates under the default service account of the Compute Engine VM it is running on the VM must have at least the sqlservice.admin API scope ("https://www.googleapis.com/auth/sqlservice.admin") and the associated project must have the SQL Admin API enabled.
 The default service account must also have at least WRITER/EDITOR